 - That the parties have undergone counselling about the arrangement.

 - That the parties have obtained legal advice about the arrangement and there must be a written Surrogacy Agreement signed by all the parties.

 ACT intended parents cannot seek IVF treatment outside the ACT – the embryo transfer must occur within the ACT.
 You should speak to a lawyer before pursuing treatment options outside of your State.

-If you would like to know more about how surrogacy works in Australia and the Australian Capital Territory, you might like to download the Handbook, or book in for a consult with Sarah below.
+If you would like to know more about how surrogacy works in Australia and the Australian Capital Territory, you might like to download the Handbook, listen to the Podcast, or book in for a consult with Sarah below.

 Sarah can assist with surrogacy arrangements across all States, including the ACT and cross-border arrangements.
-You can contact me here.
+All advice is conducted over Zoom and email, You can contact me here.